-Recent work in these labs has highlighted the complexity of the epistemic and affective dynamics of students' engagement.
-In the Cornell labs, Sundstrom \textit{et al.} \cite{sundstrom_instructing_2023} observed that successful instructor interventions to shift students away from confirmation framing were not always associated with an increase in measures of student agency.
-On the other hand, in the Tufts labs, Descamps \textit{et al.} \cite{descamps_dynamics_2024}, observed students clearly in a confirmation framing (assuming that a possible trend in their data was caused by experimental error) and yet, surprisingly, also taking up epistemic agency.
-Additionally, Jeon \textit{et al.} \cite{jeon_2024} highlight a students' complex affective experiences of confusion in the Tufts labs: in conversation with her lab mates she insisted that she “hates physics” because their confusing experimental results defied her expectations that physics should align with common sense.
-At the same time, this students' feelings of confusion motivated her to take up more intellectual agency during the lab.
-While thinking in terms of agentive and affective tradeoffs might be a useful instructional intuition, at least within non-traditional labs, it is not so clear-cut as “tradeoff” might imply.
+Additionally, Jeon \textit{et al.} \cite{jeon_2024} highlight a student's complex affective experiences of confusion in the Tufts labs: she insisted that she “hates physics,” during side conversation with her lab mates, because their confusing experimental results defied her expectations that physics should align with common sense.
+At the same time, this students' feelings of confusion motivated her to take up more epistemic agency during the lab.
+Thinking in terms of a tradeoff between giving students autonomy and managing their feelings of uncertainty might be a useful heuristic for design decisions, at least within non-traditional labs, Data from study of students' engagement, however, suggest the effects of different choices are not so clear-cut as “tradeoff” might imply.

 As theoretical constructs, framing and agency provide insight into various kinds of design decisions, but they can be taken up in ways that lead to different outcomes.
-One might focus on decision-making agency or on framing as a phenomenon of an individual’s cognition, but these are far from the only way to understand and apply framing and agency to pedagogy.
+One might focus on decision-making agency \cite{holmes_developing_2020} or on framing as a phenomenon of an individual’s cognition, but these are far from the only ways to understand and apply framing and agency to pedagogy.
 Additionally, we cannot ignore the influence of secondary and contextual factors in the divergence of our in-lab guidance structures.
-At Cornell and UWB, that the instructions go beyond overviewing the main task of the day allows them to work in “mini-activities” to build up collaboration skills.
+At Cornell and UWB, that the instructions provide guidance allows students to do “mini-activities” aimed at building up collaboration skills.
 The minimal lab instructions at Tufts have the effect of shifting various aspects of classroom management onto the TAs, which is aligned with Hammer’s active interest in TA education, which we take up in the next section.